 In 2012, nine exceptional teachers were selected as Food Safety Kenan Fellows and worked as research assistants in one of three labs, learning about Salmonella, food safety, and the science behind preventing foodborne disease.
 Their ultimate goal?
 Develop three separate (elementary, middle and high school) but vertically aligned curricula, each providing a foundation for the others, around the concept of “the human ecosystem.”

-To make sure they learned as much from the lab experiences as possible, the Fellows formed three teams, each comprised of one elementary, one middle, and one high school teacher.
-The Fellows then worked with their 4-H curriculum development mentors alongside their grade-level peers to integrate what they learned in the labs to produce food safety curricula.
-Over the past year the “the human ecosystem,” food safety curricula has been pilot tested by 4-H agents and their educational partners in 4-H delivery modes that include: school enrichment, community clubs, special interest groups, and summer camps in eighteen sites throughout North Carolina.
-This pilot testing has targeted all grade levels (elementary, middle and high), involved the participation of 390 youth, with over 42% of the participants from under-represented populations and nearly 50% of the participants female.
+The Fellows were grouped into three teams, each comprised of one elementary, one middle, and one high school teacher.
+Each team then spent approximately 2 weeks working in one of the three research labs working to understand the interaction between chickens, their microbiome, and Salmonella.
+The Fellows then worked with their 4-H curriculum development mentors and their grade-level peers to integrate what they learned in the labs to produce food safety curricula.
+The curricula they developed was then pilot tested by 4-H agents and their educational partners in school enrichment, community clubs, special interest groups, and summer camps in throughout North Carolina.

-Data from pre- and post- assessments of the participants demonstrate significant improvements in their understanding of the role bacteria play in the environment (good and bad), good food safety practices, careers in microbiology, and increased interest in pursuing a career in science.
+Data from pre- and post- assessments from the initial pilot participants demonstrated significant improvements in their understanding of the role bacteria play in the environment (good and bad), good food safety practices, careers in microbiology, and increased interest in pursuing a career in science.